 Hi!
-I’m Rebecca Reck.
+I’m Rebecca.
 Most friends call me “Bex”.

 I’m a self-taught artist living in a small town in Pennsylvania called Saltillo.
 We have a gas station, a post office, & a cemetery.
 Not even a traffic light.
-A big difference from my younger years, growing up in Baltimore, MD but I’m grateful my journey has lead me here.
+A big difference from my younger years, growing up in Baltimore, MD but I’m grateful my journey has led me here.

 My creative journey…